mjfoster83/landUseMapping-cartoCSS/README.md

 Style file containing color palette for use with land use mapping.
 Based on established tradition land use color standards.
 See demo for implementation, replace landuse codes in .mss file to respective codes in your jurisdiction.

-Enjoy, or fork and add more colors!
+Use as you please, or fork and add more colors!

 Contact Information -
 Mike Foster (@mjfoster83)